JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 The inundated raster layer band is the elevation value of the pixels minus the lowest elevation value within the basin.

 The attribute table of the vector layer contains information about all the parameters associated with what was provided by the user.
 (Example: if the volume of X is provided, the attribute table will have the height, elevation and interpolated area for X)

+## Cut DEM

+This tool cuts the DEM based on the elevation - area - volume curve (above), for example, the tool will select the equivalent elevation of that parameter and "cut" what is on top.

+## Fill DEM

+This tool fills the DEM based on the elevation - area - volume curve (below), for example, the tool will select the equivalent elevation of that parameter and "fill" what is below.

+## Fill and cut DEM

+This tool fills and cuts the DEM based on the elevation - area - volume curve (above and below), for example, the tool will select the equivalent elevation of that parameter and "fill" what is below and "cut" what is above.

 ## References
 - Horton, R. E. (1932).
 Drainage-basin characteristics.
 Transactions of the American Geophysical Union, 13, 350–361.